 When to use them?

-These mechanisms are specially useful in scenarios in which we want to integrate to Bizagi, any repositories in our corporate systems (e.g, using the information which is already in a CRM, ERP, legacy system, etc) and by leveraging reusable objects in Bizagi business process definitions.
+These mechanisms are especially useful in scenarios in which we want to integrate to Bizagi, any repositories in our corporate systems (e.g, using the information which is already in a CRM, ERP, legacy system, etc) and by leveraging reusable objects in Bizagi business process definitions.

 Though such approach is best for legacy systems or application in which there are is no service oriented design, the following image illustrates how this mechanism is useful in many scenarios.